JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 ## Receiving broken machines information in the Azure Function

 Machine telemetry with an error state is arriving at the Azure IoTHub.
-The Azure Function should pick these up
+The Azure Function should pick these up _(Note: be aware of the two minute cumulations)_

 1. Telemetry will not arrive until Stream Analytics 'hops' to the next time frame.
 After that, you can see `telemetry arriving`